-When motorcycle accidents happen, riders could suffer much more severe injuries than passengers in a vehicle.
+When motorcycle accidents happen, especially on I-64 and other major roadways, riders could suffer much more severe injuries than passengers in a vehicle.
 These riders are exposed to the elements and have little in the way of protection from an impact.

 If you have suffered a motorcycle crash injury, let a skilled personal injury attorney review your case.
 After carefully reviewing the facts of the accident, a Charlottesville motorcycle accident lawyer could provide you with a blueprint for bringing a successful claim against the at-fault party in the crash.

 When a Charlottesville motorcycle crash attorney moves forward with a lawsuit, his or her primary goal is to establish that the other motorist was at fault.
 Compensation in these cases is only available when the rider can prove the other driver’s negligence.